fbpx

 Day 1 - Quito

-Bienvenido!
+Bienvenidos!
 Welcome to Ecuador.
-Your South American adventure begins in the country’s capital of Quito – high in the Andes.
-You can expect to be greeted by the relaxed atmosphere that Ecuador does so well.
-You’ll notice a mix of modern and traditional houses dotted halfway up the surrounding mountain peaks that frame the city and an Old Town with ancient architectural jewels just waiting to be explored.
-Our trip officially kicks off with a welcome meeting at 6 pm this evening, where you’ll meet your group leader and travel pals.
-If you arrive with time to spare, we recommend taking a wander through the cobblestone streets, checking out the eclectic market stalls or perhaps joining an Intrepid Urban Adventure tour through the city’s historic centre.
-Discover more here: Quito Legends and Culture Tour (urbanadventures.com)
+Your South American adventure begins in the country’s capital of Quito, high in the Andes.
+You’ll notice a mix of modern and traditional houses dotted halfway up the surrounding mountain peaks that frame the city and an Old Town with architectural jewels just waiting to be explored.
+Your trip officially kicks off with a welcome meeting at 6 pm this evening, where you’ll meet your group leader and fellow travellers.
+If you arrive early, maybe wander through the cobblestoned streets, checking out the market stalls or joining an Urban Adventure tour through the city’s historic centre – check out the Quito Legends and Culture Tour at urbanadventures.com.

 Day 2 - Tena - Amazon

-After breakfast this morning, you’ll wave goodbye to the country’s capital as we switch up the pace and make our way from the Andes to the Amazon on a local bus bound for Tena.
-Your lodge-style accommodation in Tena, on the banks of the Arajuno River, is only accessible by canoe so you can expect a little bit of adventure for the last leg of today’s trip – welcome to the jungle.
-You'll spend the afternoon at your leisure, perhaps exploring the eco-lodge, built with all-natural materials, and soaking up the atmosphere of this magical place surrounded by rainforest.
-In the evening, you’ll enjoy dinner at the eco-lodge, listening to the singing sounds of jungle insects and the flicker of the fireplace.
-Then, wander the area under the twinkling night sky on a special night walk with your locally-based leader guiding the way.
+After breakfast this morning, wave goodbye to the country’s capital and switch up the pace as you make your way to the Amazon on a local bus bound for Tena.
+Your lodge-style accommodation in Tena, on the banks of the Arajuno River, is only accessible by canoe so you can expect a little bit of adventure for the last leg of today’s trip!
+You'll have a free afternoon to explore the eco-lodge – built with all-natural materials, this lodge belongs to the Selvaviva Foundation that works with the Indigenous community in the area.
+Tonight, have dinner at the eco-lodge, listening to the singing sounds of jungle insects and the flicker of the fireplace.
+Then, wander the area under the twinkling night sky on a night walk with your leader guiding the way.

-Fuel up on breakfast this morning – we have a big day of adventures ahead.
-First up, you’ll get the chance to hike into the rainforest with an indigenous guide leading the way.
+Fuel up on breakfast this morning as you have a big day of adventures ahead.
+First, you’ll hike into the rainforest with a local Indigenous guide leading the way.
 Listen carefully as they point out local bird species and teach you about the incredible plant life that thrives here.
 You’ll be surrounded by one of the most magnificent landscapes on Earth, teeming with wildlife, so make sure you take a moment to breathe it all in.
-After lunch, you’ll visit an animal rescue centre to learn more about the local wildlife (and how we can help to protect them).
+After lunch, visit an animal rescue centre to learn more about the local wildlife (and how we can help to protect them).

 Day 4 - Banos

-Take the opportunity to mingle with the locals and, perhaps brush up on your Spanish, on a public bus to Banos today.
-Surrounded by towering verdant mountains, home to hot springs and etched with waterways that lead to thundering waterfalls – we think you’re going to like it here.
-On arrival, stretch your legs with a leader-led walking tour of the city to find your bearings and get the inside scoop on the best places to grab a bite to eat.
-Then, in the afternoon opt to visit Pailon del Diablo, one of the most spectacular waterfalls in the area.
-The 80-meter-high falls have a mighty strength that whips up a spray of water – showering anyone in its path.
-Expect stairs - a lot of them - but expect to forget all about them when you reach the view of Pailon del Diablo.
+Take the opportunity to mingle with the locals and maybe brush up on your Spanish on a public bus headed for Banos.
+Surrounded by mountains, hot springs and waterways that lead to waterfalls, this is a perfect next step after the rainforest!
+When you arrive, stretch your legs on a leader-led walking tour of the city and get the inside scoop on the best places to grab a bite to eat.
+This afternoon, visit Pailon del Diablo – one of the most spectacular waterfalls in the area.
+The 80-m-high falls have a mighty strength that showers anyone in its path (so make sure you bring a waterproof jacket).
+There are a lot of stairs, but they will be worth it when you reach the view of Pailon del Diablo.

-Today begins with a 45-minute boat ride to Leon Dormido (Kicker Rock).
-On the way we might be able to spot nesting frigates and blue-footed boobies.
-There is also potential to swim among playful young sea lions.
-At Leon Dormido you can snorkel and look for sea turtles, manta rays and maybe the odd harmless Galapagos shark.
-Currents can be quite strong so it's important you are a confident swimmer to participate in this activity.
-If you have any concerns, please ensure you speak with your leader.
-Eat lunch on the boat then head to the Interpretation Center.
-Learn about the history of the 'Enchanted Islands' and the conservation projects which seek to preserve them.
-Continue to Frigatebird Hill (Cerro Tijeretas), which is located two kilometres from the Interpretation Center.
-It's quite a climb to the top, but well worth the amazing views of the bay.
-Return to town in the late afternoon or early evening.
+Take a 45-minute boat ride to Leon Dormido (Kicker Rock) this morning.
+On the way, you might be able to spot nesting frigates and blue-footed boobies.
+You might even get the chance to swim among the sea lions again.
+At Leon Dormido, you can snorkel and look for sea turtles, manta rays and the harmless Galapagos shark.
+Eat lunch on the boat, then head to the Interpretation Center.
+Learn about the history of the 'Enchanted Islands' and the conservation projects that seek to preserve them.
+Continue to Frigatebird Hill (Cerro Tijeretas) – it's quite a climb to the top, but well worth the amazing views of the bay.
+Then, return to town in the late afternoon for a free evening.

-Take an early morning boat ride towards Isla Floreana, which should take about 2.5 hours.
-Along the way keep your eyes peeled for wildlife such as dolphins and whales.
-On arrival to the island, snorkel in the clear blue waters and then break for lunch.
-Afterwards venture to a black-sand beach which belongs to the Witmers, decedents of some of the first settlers on the Galapagos.
-The town here, Puerto Velasco Ibarra, has about 150 residents and an intriguing history involving deaths, disappearances and murders.
-Later in the afternoon, wave goodbye to Floreana and continue to Isla Isabela (approximately 2 hours).
-From Isabela Port it's a short transfer to the hotel where we will spend the night (approximately 15 minutes).
+Take an early morning boat ride to Isla Floreana and look for dolphins and whales along the way.
+Snorkel in the clear blue waters and then break for lunch.
+After, venture to a black-sand beach belonging to the Witmers – descendants of some of the first settlers on the Galapagos.
+The town here – Puerto Velasco Ibarra – has about 150 residents and an intriguing history involving deaths, disappearances and murders.
+Later in the afternoon, wave goodbye to Floreana and continue to Isla Isabela, where you’ll spend the night.

 Day 13 - Isla Isabela